chiaracomoglio/CommDet/README.md

 Description of the Code
 -----------------------

-The package contains some *MATLAB* functions for graph partitioning into two or more than two communities.
-The algorithms has been implemented based on the spectral methods introduced by Newman (for more details, see \cite{new06, new13}) based on the maximization of the modularity.
+The package contains some *MATLAB* functions for graph partitioning into two or more than two disjoint communities.
+The algorithms has been implemented based on the spectral methods introduced by Newman (for more details, see [1], [2]) based on the maximization of the modularity.

 - The function **algorithm_1.m** is used to divide the graph into two disjoint communities, based on the leading eigenvector $u_1$ of the modularity matrix